ansible/ansible-navigator/docs/faq.md

 # Link the password file into the current working directory
 $ ln ~/.vault_password.sh .
 # The leading space here is necessary to keep the command out of the command history
-# by using an environment variable prefixed with ANSIBLE it will automatically get passed
+# (this depends on the value of the HISTCONTROL environment variable, it needs to be set to ignoreboth or ignorespace !)
-# into the execution environment
+# To pass environment variables to the execution environment, you need to use --penv
+#
+$ export HISTCONTROL=ignoreboth
 $  export ANSIBLE_VAULT_SECRET=my_password
-# Set the environment variable to the location of the file
+# Use vault-id to reference the script file, and pass the environment variable
-$ ANSIBLE_VAULT_PASSWORD_FILE=.vault_password.sh
-$ ansible-navigator run site.yml
+$ ansible-navigator run site.yml --penv ANSIBLE_VAULT_SECRET --vault-id ".vault_password.sh"
 ```

 Additional information about `ansible-vault` can be found [here](https://docs.ansible.com/ansible/latest/user_guide/vault.html)